Orama-Interactive/Pixelorama-Docs/docs/user_manual/tools.md

 ##### An example of tool options, for the Pencil and Eraser tool.

 ### Changing colors
 On the above screenshot, on the top side, you can see two color buttons, for the left and right tools.
 To change them, you can either click on them and a color picker window will appear, or you can also choose a color from the palette.
-Left clicking a swatch from the palette will change the left color, and right clicking a swatch will change the right color.
+Left-clicking a swatch from the palette will change the left color, and right-clicking a swatch will change the right color.
 You can also switch between them by clicking on the double-arrow button above the two color buttons (also mapped to the <kbd>X</kbd> keyboard button by default).
 The small button below the two color buttons is used to change them back to the default colors, which are black for the left color, and white for the right color.